 While the rough exacts a minor penalty for a missed fairway or green, it also prevents balls from rolling into the marshes and waste areas that border the holes.
-Spend a day watching the PGA Championship, and you’ll see a few errant shots get saved.
+Spend a day watching the PGA Championship, and you’ll see at least a few errant shots get saved.

 Meanwhile, in order to maintain the extra turf and control blowing sand, the Ocean Course has ramped up irrigation.
-Introducing more water into the ecosystem has made everything lusher—not just the playing surfaces but also the native areas.
-“And so now,” explains Troy Miller, “instead of having turf that runs off into sand that’s maybe sparsely vegetated with sea oats and some sweet grass, you’ve got a pretty dense edge that’s influenced by the irrigation, so you might have a lost ball on your hands rather than a shot that just goes a little further offline into a sand dune with an opportunity to go hit it and play it again.”
+Introducing more water into the ecosystem has made everything lusher, not just the playing surfaces but also the native areas.
+“And so now,” explained Troy Miller, “instead of having turf that runs off into sand that’s maybe sparsely vegetated with sea oats and some sweet grass, you’ve got a pretty dense edge that’s influenced by the irrigation, so you might have a lost ball on your hands rather than a shot that just goes a little further offline into a sand dune with an opportunity to go hit it and play it again.”